ShahirShamim/personal_website/DEPLOYMENT.md

 -   **Site not loading?** Check the tunnel logs: `docker compose logs cloudflared`.
 -   **Updates not happening?** Check Watchtower logs: `docker compose logs watchtower`.
 Ensure your GH_PAT has the correct permissions.
+-   **Error: "no configuration file provided: not found"?** This means you are not in the correct directory or the file is not named `docker-compose.yml`.
+    -   Run `ls` to check if `docker-compose.yml` exists in your current folder.
+    -   If you named it `docker-compose.prod.yml`, run `docker compose -f docker-compose.prod.yml up -d` instead.